 This means creating videos that are not only visually appealing but also very informative.
 The recommended length is a maximum of 30 seconds (depending on which source you consider) so make sure everything gets across quickly while maintaining an overall professional tone and feel.
 You want potential customers to remember what you do and why they should choose you over someone else - so invest in the time and effort required to deliver a succinct message.

-The right video maker will help create the type of engaging content to help you create the right types of Facebook video ads.
+The right online video editor will help create the type of engaging content to help you create the right types of Facebook video ads.
 You can further plan their distribution with social media automation tools.

 Use clear CTAs at the end of your video